 On the 25th of April Australians and New Zealanders remember those who have lost their lives in military conflict.
 The date of Anzac day marks the anniversary of the landing in Gallipoli (Turkey) during the First World War, when many lives were lost.
 The acronym Anzac stands for the Australian and New Zealand Army Corps.
-Dawn services are held on this day in many countries including in France and Turkey.
+Dawn services are held on this day in many countries, including France and Turkey.

 Anzac biscuits were apparently sent by wives to soldiers abroad because they kept well during naval transportation.
 Nowadays they are made commercially, but many people make their own.
 There are some variations in the recipes so here is mine.